 switch-nameparameter specified in the bootstrap process.

-management-portsettings are wrong.
+management-portsettings are incorrect.

 - The VTEP binding uses the information provided to MidoNet from the OVSDB server, providing a list of ports that the hardware VTEP can use for layer 2 attachment.
 This binding virtually connects the physical interface to the overlay switch, and joins it to the Neutron bridged network.